 Roger Wright, Controller, BBC Radio 3 & Director, BBC Proms said, “Congratulations to all the winners of this year’s 2013 BCA awards.
 As the home of classical music, and one of the most significant commissioners of new music, BBC Radio 3 is delighted once again to cover this important event for our millions of listeners.”

 The British Composer Awards are presented by BASCA and sponsored by PRS for Music.
-In association with BBC Radio 3 providing exclusive broadcast coverage of the Awards on Saturday 7 December.
+The event is in association with BBC Radio 3 providing exclusive broadcast coverage of the Awards on Saturday 7 December.

 2013 British Composer Awards – Winners List